iusecookies64/notes/content/CP/Graph And Trees/Tree Notes.md

 **Calculating Fundamental Values in Trees**

-Some of the fundamental values calculate for every node in a **rooted tree** are, parent, number of children, subtree size, depth of each node.
+Some of the fundamental values calculate for every node in a **rooted tree** are, parent, number of children, sub-tree size, depth of each node.

 ```c++
 vector<vector<int>> tree;